emacsfodder/tmtheme-to-emacs/README.md

 and background colors.
 Support for [Rainbow Delimiters](http://www.emacswiki.org/emacs/RainbowDelimiters) is provided automatically.

-Here's how: The imported foreground colors which constrast most from the background are averaged, from this average colour, 9 tint colors are generated and assigned to the `rainbow-delimiters-depth-n-face` collection.
+The imported foreground colors which constrast most from the background are averaged, from this average colour, 9 tint colors are generated and assigned to the `rainbow-delimiters-depth-n-face` collection.

 I'll be adding additional support for `js3-mode`, git-gutter, flyspell,